SpawnBot/colorfulSquares/README.md

-# Etch A Sketch project for The Odin Project.
+# Colorful Squares

+An Etch-a-Sketch app that lights up the squares when you hover over them.
+Made for The Odin Projet.